MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/sample-artificial-intelligence.md

 ## Next steps

 This environment is a safe one to play in, because you can choose not to save your changes.
-If you do save them, you can always visit the **Learn** section's **Sample reports** for a new copy of this sample.
+But if you do save them, you can always return to the **Learning center** for a new copy of this sample.

 We hope this tour has shown how the artificial intelligence capabilities in Power BI can provide insights into data.
 Now it's your turn.
 Connect to your own data.
 With Power BI, you can connect to a wide variety of data sources.
 To learn more, see [Get started with the Power BI service](../fundamentals/service-get-started.md).